Wardrobe Basics for the Best Set Looks

 Adding additional photos

-With our online self-service platform, adding photos of yourself in different wardrobe is easy.
+With our casting platform, adding photos of yourself in different wardrobe is easy.
 Once logged in, scroll to the photographs section of your profile to upload photos.
 Pictures you add should reflect what you currently look like, only feature you, and be well lit so the Casting Director can clearly see your face and wardrobe.
 Remember, if you’re booked based off your wardrobe, you will be expected to show up to set with that look, so please only add photos to your profile in clothing that you own and have access to.

 Haven’t claimed your profile yet?
 Just click the “log in” button in our website menu, then select the “claim profile” option.
 Once claimed you will be able to add new photos, update your appearance information, manage your online calendar and more.